 wildfire words shares new poetry from all over the world, whether from fresh poetic voices or established poets.
 Our ezine selects poetry for publication mainly through competitions and themed submission windows.
 Cheltenham Poetry Festival spawned Frosted Fire to publish Dear World anthology in 2015, and since then it has grown into a pamphlet publisher, then developed competitions to encourage up-and-coming poets.
-Last year, during lockdown, we decided to add wildfire words to harmonize our other activities.
+During the pandemic of 2020, we decided to add wildfire words to harmonize our other activities.

 Frosted Fire Press is the publishing house of Cheltenham Poetry Festival.
 We promote poetry through online workshops, reading events, open mics, book launches, competitions, and this ezine.
 Our publishing focuses on exciting, emerging names as well as acclaimed, established poets.